-Arabian Center Partners With Rawafed Centre & UAE Red Crescent To Spread Joy This Eid Al Fitr
+Arabian Center partners with Rawafed Centre & UAE Red Crescent to spread joy this Eid Al Fitr

-(MENAFN- Mid-East) This Ramadan, Arabian Center is proud to announce its partnership with Rawafed Centre & UAE Red Crescent to launch the“Joy of Eid” campaign.
+(MENAFN- AMC) Dubai, UAE – April 3, 2024 – This Ramadan, Arabian Center is proud to announce its partnership with Rawafed Centre & UAE Red Crescent to launch the "Joy of Eid" campaign.
 This initiative aims to bring smiles and happiness to less fortunate children in the United Arab Emirates by providing them with new clothes during the festive occasion of Eid Al Fitr.

 The shopping trips for the campaign, coordinated and managed by REDTAG Arabian Center, the dedicated partner store of the initiative, will continue until April 14, 2024.
 Operating on weekdays and weekends, the campaign offers three sessions daily.
 Each session, spanning two hours, warmly welcomes 50 resident children and their respective donors.
 With REDTAG's commitment and support, this 'shopping experience' initiative endeavors to bring joy and new clothes to approximately 2,000 children in need.